Starts a JPL procedure definition

 proccommand with the keywords

-- A character string that specifies the JPL procedure to call.
+- A character string that specifies the JPL procedure name.
 Procedure names can be up to 31 characters long and contain any keyboard character except a blank space.
 When naming procedures in screen and public modules, be sure to avoid name conflicts, especially with any external modules that you wish to call by name.

 - A parameter to receive the corresponding argument passed by this procedure's caller.
 You specify parameters as a comma- or space-delimited argument list within parentheses.
 Panther passes arguments by value–that is, the called procedure gets its own private copies of the values in the calling procedure's arguments.
 This means that the called procedure cannot directly alter a variable in its caller; it can only alter its own copies.